cannod/moodle-drupalservices/README.md

 Overview

-This plugin utilised the drupal services module to provide SSO between Drupal and Moodle.
+This plugin utilises the drupal services module to provide SSO between Drupal and Moodle.
 Drupal being the system that does all user management.

 Workflow of this plugin.